Doria Gordon

 Description

 Doria Gordon works in EDF’s Office of the Chief Scientist, with particular focus on terrestrial ecosystems and agriculture.
-In this role, Doria explores emerging scientific, technical, and environmental issues, and integrates cutting edge science into all of EDF’s work.
+In this role, Doria explores emerging scientific, technical, and environmental issues, and integrates cutting edge science into EDF’s work.
 She also facilitates connections between EDF staff and external scientists with the expertise needed to meet EDF’s goals.

 Background

-Doria came to EDF after spending over two decades with The Nature Conservancy in Florida She is a courtesy Professor of Biology at the University of Florida, and a Research Affiliate of Archbold Biological Station in Lake Placid, Florida.
+Doria came to EDF after spending over two decades with The Nature Conservancy in Florida.
+She is a courtesy Professor of Biology at the University of Florida and a Research Affiliate of Archbold Biological Station in Lake Placid, Florida.

 Education